The Sandman (TV series): Dead Boy Detectives

 In September 2021, a pilot was ordered by HBO Max for a TV series based on Gaiman's Dead Boy Detectives comics.
 The series was given the greenlight by April 2022.
 Dead Boy Detectives was moved to Netflix in February 2023.
-In April 2023, Gaiman confirmed the series would be set in the same continuity as The Sandman, with Kirby reprising her role as Death in the series' premiere episode.
+In April 2023, Gaiman confirmed the series would be set in the same continuity as The Sandman, with Kirby reprising her role as Death in the series's premiere episode.
 On April 25, 2024, the series was released on Netflix and was met with positive reception.
 In August 2024, the series was canceled after one season.

 Potential spin-off

 In October 2022, Johanna Constantine actress Jenna Coleman confirmed that she, Neil Gaiman, and Allan Heinberg had discussed a potential Johanna Constantine spin-off solo series of The Sandman about her character, stating that they were "really behind it" and seemed to think it was a "good idea".